 Inheritance tax is sometimes put on the backburner, either because people don't like to think about what will happen to their estate after they die, or because they don't believe they need to consider it yet.
 However, it's always best to start your inheritance tax planning as early as possible, so you're privy to the broadest range of options available to you and no longer have to worry about it.

 With a number of factors influencing the value of your estate and the bill that eventually hits your beneficiaries, some comprehensive calculations are required in order to best manage your affairs upon your death.
+We can provide all the information you need about matters that can make a huge difference to you and your family, such as inheritance tax exemptions and inheritance tax avoidance.

 We can also help you decide who you want to offer gifts towards, when you might want to start gifting, and how frequently.
 There may be charities or political causes you'd like to consider supporting, taking advantage of their exemption from IHT.